Richard Fitzalan, 4th Earl of Arundel: Admiral

 In 1377, Richard Fitzalan held the title of Admiral of the North and West.
-In this capacity, he attacked Harfleur at Whitsun 1378, but was forced to return to his ships by the defenders.
+In this capacity, he attacked Harfleur on 22 May 1378, but was forced to return to his ships by the defenders.
 Later, he and John of Gaunt attempted to seize Saint-Malo but were unsuccessful.

 Power struggle

 Fitzalan was closely aligned with Thomas, Duke of Gloucester, who was an uncle of King Richard II.
 Thomas was opposed to Richard II's desire for peace with France in the Hundred Years' War and a power struggle ensued between him and Gloucester.
 In late 1386, Gloucester forced King Richard II to name himself and Richard Fitzalan to the King's Council.
 This Council was to all intents and purposes a Regency Council for Richard II.
-However, Richard limited the duration of the Council's powers to one year.
+However, King Richard limited the duration of the Council's powers to one year.

 Knight of the Garter

-In 1386, Richard II named Richard Fitzalan Admiral of England and made him a Knight of the Garter.
-As Admiral of England, he defeated a Franco-Spanish-Flemish fleet off Margate in March 1387, along with Thomas de Mowbray, Earl of Nottingham.
+In 1386, King Richard II named Richard Fitzalan Admiral of England and made him a Knight of the Garter.
+As Admiral of England, he defeated at the Battle of Margate a Franco-Spanish-Flemish fleet off Margate in March 1387, along with Thomas de Mowbray, Earl of Nottingham.